tkiraly/regional/regional.md

 If the actual parameter values implemented in the end-device are different from those default values (for example the end-device uses a longer RECEIVE\_DELAY1 and RECEIVE\_DELAY2 latency), those parameters must be communicated to the network server using an out-of-band channel during the end-device commissioning process.
 The network server may not accept parameters different from those default values.

 ### 2.2 US 902-928MHz ISM Band

+This section defines the regional parameters for the USA, Canada and all other countries adopting the entire FCC-Part15 regulations in 902-928 ISM band.

 #### 2.2.1 US902-928 Preamble Format